Getting Started

 }

 Every SBBE program needs at least one function. $main is the entry point (by convention).
 The -> i32 means it returns a 32-bit integer.
-The body has one block (entry:) with two instructions: ldi 42 pushes the integer 42, and ret pops it as the return value.
+The body has one block (entry:) with two instructions: ldi 42 pushes the integer 42 onto the operand stack, and ret pops it as the return value.

 Understanding the stack